Albert-Gao/blog/source/_posts/how-to-setup-your-own-paas-with-dokku-node-react-mongodb-nginx.md

 >------client <br>
 >------public

-You can see here that the front end code sits in `client` folder which is a sub-folder of the back-end code.
+You can see here that the front end code sits in `client` folder which is a sub-folder of the back-end code (`root/`).
 The `public` folder is the folder for holding static assets.
 After building the front end code, the result should be ported to this folder.

 So I add this simple script to `package.json`: